anasamperiz/anasamperiz.github.io/_pages/skills.md

 - I also have wide experience in environmental education and science communication, including organisation, design and implementation of activities.

 ## Fieldwork experience
+### Galapagagos 2024
+This expedition took place in August 2024, during which we sailed the Galapagos archipelago and visited 10 island where we collected and drilled fossil specimens of massive shallow-water corals that have been washed ashore and deposited in coastal areas.

 ### Galapagos Deep 2023 - AT50-09
 In this expedition (March - April 2023) in Galapagos we collected deep-sea live and fossil corals, seawater, basaltic lavas and sediment cores.
 On board, I lead the fossil coral sampling team and curation efforts, as well as the seawater sampling procedures.
 Also, implemented CTD instrumentation during water sampling and sediment coring.